-The Master of Education degree program in Instructional Leadership includes 33-36 credit hours.
-Candidates will complete 15 credit hours of core courses, including technology; nine credit hours of Internship and nine credit hours of Foundations of Education and other supporting courses.
-The 24 hours of core and internship courses are as follows:
+The Master of Education degree program in Instructional Leadership includes 30-33 credit hours.
+Candidates will complete 24 credit hours of core courses, including technology and internship.
+Electives include 3 credit hours of special education (if not previously completed) and 6 credit hours of foundations of Education or other advisor approved courses.
+Course requirements are listed below: